 ABIGAIL MINISTRIES provides hope for the future by sponsoring primary and secondary education for children and University, College or Apprenticeship Training Courses for teenagers, depending on their abilities.

 ABIGAIL MINISTRIES provides comfort to improve the living conditions of poverty stricken families by giving a range of things from food parcels, beds and bedding and cooking facilities to renovating their homes, either partially or completely, to make them stable and weatherproof.
 Where families are living in makeshift temporary shacks, we have built permanent structures for them.
-We have also funded wells and pumps.
+We have also funded wells and pumps and, after the London Olympics, were able to utilise redundant tanks to go with a new bore hole for a huge water supply to hundreds of people.

 ABIGAIL MINISTRIES works in conjunction with existing Children’s Projects involved in feeding and education programmes.